Apps outside the Ecwid App Market

 Retrieving an access token in a complete oAuth flow includes the following steps:

-1. Your app sends the user to the Ecwid authorization dialog.
+1. Your application sends users to Ecwid authorization (login) dialog.

-2. Upon authorization, Ecwid redirects the user to the app return URL (reach out to us at [email protected] to set or change it for your app) specified in the request.
+2. Upon authorization, Ecwid redirects them to the app redirectUrl (reach out to us at [email protected] to set or change it for your app) specified in the request.

 3. Your app requests an access token from Ecwid.